-The new Board Regulations attribute to the Chairman of the Corporate Responsibility and Governance Committee the function of communication and coordination between and among External and/or Independent Directors in the performance of their functions, and include the possibility of requesting the call of a Board meeting or the inclusion of new items on the agenda at the request of any Director, as well as the coordination of the concerns of External Directors and management of the evaluation by the Board of its Chairman.
+The new Board Regulations attribute to the Chairman of the Corporate Responsibility and Governance Committee the function of communication and coordination between External and/or Independent Directors in the discharge of their duties, and include the possibility of requesting a Board meeting to be called or the inclusion of new items on the agenda at the request of any Director, as well as the coordination of the concerns of External Directors.

 B.1.22.
 Are qualified majorities, other than the statutory majorities, required for any type of decision?
-YES ⊠ NO □
+YES \boxtimes NO \square

-Article 3.4 of the Board Regulations provides that, in order to be valid, any amendment of the Regulations shall require a resolution adopted by a two-thirds majority of the Directors present.
+Article 3.4 of the Board Regulations provides that, in order to be valid, any amendment of the Regulations will require a resolution adopted by a two-thirds majority of the Directors present.